-Microsoft feels your pain: it knows the update process can cause problems every now and again, which is why it's developed a troubleshooter program specifically for it – search the old Control Panel for "troubleshooting", then select 'Fix problems with Windows Update' from the list on-screen.
+Microsoft feels your pain: it knows the update process can cause problems every now and again, which is why it's developed a troubleshooter program (opens in new tab) specifically to help you fix a stuck Windows update – search the old Control Panel for "troubleshooting", then select 'Fix problems with Windows Update' from the list on-screen.

 The link should be available in Windows 7 and 8 too, but if not you can get at it on the web (opens in new tab) as well.
 That said, if you haven't yet upgraded to Microsoft's latest and greatest operating system then it's probably still worth your while, as it's more than likely to solve your update problems at the same time.